The case history of CRM Migration

-Client: Digital Services Company
+- The Client: Digital Services Company

-Dimension: 140 employees
+- Dimension: 140 employees

-Turnover: 50+ mil
+- Turnover: 50+ mil

 You wonder: how can marketing skills create value on a CRM migration project?

-Then why an organisation, more so a digital services provider, would have to outsource the CRM migration?
+Then why an organisation, more so a digital services provider, would have to outsource the CRM data migration?

-We used SQL and spreadsheets to carefully manage tables that were linked in new tables to rejoin, but also verify their content, validate it, and verify the data architecture to avoid useless data to be migrated.
-This is something that a software cannot do: the logic behind the data architecture, the reason why in a system you have some data and not others, although in another system you better collect the data in different ways.
+For a crm data migration best practices, we used SQL and spreadsheets to carefully manage tables that were linked in new tables to rejoin, but also verify their content, validate it, and verify the data architecture to avoid useless data being migrated.
+This is something that moving crm software cannot do: the logic behind the data architecture, the reason why in a system you have some data and not others, although in another system you better collect the data in different ways.

 Do you use CRM to its full potential?

 Here it doesn’t really matter if organisations that can improve their CRM use are 7 or 8 out of 10, even only 6 would be enough to show that CRM is largely misunderstood.
 When organisations create their business tools internally, quite often these are not deployed to their full potential.
 If you run a business, it is worth spending your time on it, not creating the tools to manage that business.
-Great drivers know how to fix their cars, but they rely on the technicians who can make it perfect.
-They do not build and repair cars, they drive them ‘till the last lap.
+Great drivers know how to fix their cars, but they rely on the technicians who can make them perfect.
+They do not build and repair cars, they drive them till the last lap.
 And they eventually win.

-In this migration the client also took the opportunity to rethink the use of CRM: how to shape it around the sales process to stick with its requirements, it is something we can better rethink when we are about to change the system.
+In this CRM migration the client also took the opportunity to rethink the use of CRM: how to shape it around the sales process to stick with its requirements, it is something we can better rethink when we are about to change the system.

 We know why problems happen, we know why people do not like the system, we know why a specific sales process works this way and what are the activities that matter to get a client on board.
 It doesn’t mean we win all the time, but it is a pleasure when we play.
-It is a pleasure for the sales people and for the whole organisation that finds the real value of using the CRM.
-This is the reason why a CRM should be easy to use, simple and effective.
+It is a pleasure for the salespeople and for the whole organisation that finds the real value of using CRM.
+This is the reason why a CRM should be easy to use, simple, and effective.

 “We are extremely happy with the outcome of this project.
-We were using Salesforce since the company founding, however last year we started to check if other solutions would be more user-friendly. easyCRM made us test Pipedrive in order to decide if it was the solution for us.
+We have been using Salesforce since the company’s founding, however last year we started to check if other solutions would be more user-friendly. easyCRM made us test Pipedrive in order to decide if it was the solution for us.
 We then planned the migration with a little apprehension, I have to say.

 Read more about CRM and our works